Skip to main content

 Version 5

-The new version brings two big changes behind the scenes: switching to Version 2 of the Wait Wait Stats Library (wwdtm) and making use of Flask Blueprints to make the application code more modular and easier to maintain.
+Version 5 brings two behind-the-scenes changes: switching to Version 2 of the Wait Wait Stats Library (wwdtm ) and making use of Flask Blueprints to make the application code more modular and easier to maintain.